-“Terminal velocity” describes the equilibrium point in kinematics where atmospheric drag on an object falling through a gaseous medium (usually the air) becomes equal and opposite to the acceleration due to gravity.
+Terminal velocity describes the equilibrium point in kinematics where atmospheric drag on a falling object becomes equal and opposite to the acceleration due to gravity.
 Thus, the object cannot accelerate further without outside assistance, and has reached its highest possible velocity in that medium.

-Determine the weight of the falling object.
+Determine the weight W of the falling object.
 The easiest way to do this is usually to measure this quantity directly.
 You can also estimate weight if you know the construction materials and dimensions.

 For example, if the falling object were a cone, the tip of the cone would point straight downward, and the frontal area would appear to be a circle equal to the area of the circular base of the cone.

-Determine the drag coefficient of the falling object.
+Determine the drag coefficient Cd of the falling object.
 You can usually avoid having to calculate the drag coefficient yourself by looking up an approximate value in a reference book or on the Internet.
 If you need a highly precise value, you should consult with an engineer.

-Determine the gas density of the medium through which the object will be falling.
+Determine the atmospheric density ρ of the medium through which the object will be falling.
 If the medium is the air, then you should know that air density decreases with altitude, which means that the object's terminal velocity will decrease as it gets closer to the ground (where the gas is denser and pushes back harder, providing stronger braking power).